 – roamed the most incredible seafood markets of my life — and cidre (cider), wine, spirits & beer producers — in northwest Spain (Galicia)

 – braved haggis and pubs in Edinburgh and Glasgow, Scotland

 – pushed my spice/heat tolerance to regions beyond over two months in Thailand

-– sampled beers and sausages in Munich, Mainz and Berlin, Germany
+– sampled beers and sausages (and in Berlin, stellar Turkish food & cocktails) in Munich, Mainz and Berlin, Germany

-– dove into beach towns and local foods in Oahu and Kauai (Hawaii)
+– dove into beach towns and local foods in Oahu, Hawaii the Big Island, Maui & Kauai

 – ate the lushest fruits on the Venezuelan coast

 – paired sangria with paella in Barcelona and the south of Spain